Gordon Purcell

-Gordon Purcell (born February 14, 1959) is an American comics artist, perhaps best known for his Star Trek work, in particular his realistic renditions of the actors who play that franchise’s characters, as well as those of similarly licensed books, such as The X-Files, Xena: Warrior Princess, Lost in Space, Godzilla, The Young Indiana Jones Chronicles, Barb Wire, and The Terminator.
+Gordon Purcell (born February 14, 1959) is an American comics artist, perhaps best known for his Star Trek work, in particular his realistic renditions of the actors who play that franchise's characters, as well as those of similarly licensed comic books, such as The X-Files, Xena: Warrior Princess, Lost in Space, Godzilla, The Young Indiana Jones Chronicles, Barb Wire, and The Terminator.

 Early life

 Born in Lansing, Michigan, Purcell grew up reading Marvel Comics and DC Comics, and his love of drawing was sparked by watching cartoons of Spider-Man and Batman.
 The first comic book he read was a Disney comic book.
 He graduated from the University of Minnesota with Bachelor's degrees in Studio Arts and Theater Arts.

 Career

 Among Purcell's first work for DC Comics was a Doctor Light story published as a Bonus Book in The Flash #12 (May 1988).
-He has worked on numerous comic books, including Star Trek, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, Soulsearchers and Company, Flare, The Flash, Fantastic Four, Superman, Wonder Man, Hulk vs. Nova, Moon Knight, What If…?, Race Warriors, Kolchak: The Night Stalker, Justice League, Ben 10, and Elvira.
-He drew Star Trek: Year Four for IDW, written by Trek story editor D. C. Fontana and Star Trek: The Last Generation, written by Andrew Steven Harris.
+He has worked on numerous comic books, including Star Trek, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, Soulsearchers and Company, Flare, The Flash, Fantastic Four, Superman, Wonder Man, Hulk vs. Nova, Moon Knight, What If...?, Race Warriors, Kolchak: The Night Stalker, Justice League, Ben 10, and Elvira.
+Purcell drew Star Trek: Year Four for IDW, written by Trek story editor D. C. Fontana, and Star Trek: The Last Generation, written by Andrew Steven Harris.
 He has worked on The Phantom for Moonstone and Beyond the Wall (Roman soldiers vs. monsters and barbarians) for IDW.
 Purcell drew the DC Retroactive: Justice League - The '70s one-shot in 2011.

 Purcell claims not to have a favorite company to work for but is attracted to projects based on the editor and other creators involved with them.
 He calls his work on Silver Sable as a project he particularly enjoyed, saying he feels that the book was "really going somewhere" by the end of his run.
 Purcell cites his work on Gammarauders, stating that having to ink his own pencils taught him a lot about what information he needed to give to his future inkers.
-In addition, Purcell cites his Star Trek work because he was allowed to visit the sets of those shows, which were among his favorites.
+Purcell also cites his Star Trek work because he was allowed to visit the sets of those shows, which were among his favorites.